Mixed Breeds

 The Labrador Retriever is America’s favorite dog.

-He is described as friendly, active and outgoing, and he needs a lot of intense exercise every day!
+He is described as friendly, active, and outgoing, and he needs intense exercise daily.
 Sure to keep you on your toes, he makes a great family pet just as long as you can spend a lot of your time with him.

 Pyrador